qutip/qutip/doc/guide/dynamics/dynamics-monte.rst

    :align: center
    :width: 4in

-In addition to the initial state, one may reuse the Hamiltonian data when changing the number of trajectories ``ntraj`` or simulation times ``tlist``.
+In addition to the initial state, one may reuse the Hamiltonian data when changing the number of trajectories ``ntraj`` or simulation times ``times``.
 The reusing of Hamiltonian data is also supported for time-dependent Hamiltonians.
 See :ref:`time` for further details.

 Fortran Based Monte Carlo Solver
 --------------------------------